What is PIP?

 To justify these delays, the Government said that a more “controlled approach” to the introduction of PIP would enable it to learn lessons from the “live running” of the new benefit.
 But a report in February 2014 from the National Audit Office said it was ‘poor early operational performance’ that had led to ‘long uncertain delays’.

-In 2014, the government said that no PIP claimant would have to wait more than six months, and that by the end of 2014, no one would be waiting more than 16 weeks.
+In 2014, the government said that no PIP claimant would have to wait more than six months for a PIP decision, and that by the end of 2014, no one would be waiting more than 16 weeks.
 In July 2014, the peak wait was 41 weeks.

 Statistics released by the Department for Work and Pensions in May 2015 showed that, for new PIP claims, the average time from registration of the claim to a decision being taken was down to 15 weeks.
 Nonetheless, on 5 June 2015, the High Court ruled that the length of time which two claimants had had to wait for a decision on their PIP claims was unacceptable and unlawful.